Tripsiir/UH-stat-bioinf/MS2-database-search/docs/README.md

 The final step is to search the sequences in the protein database for sub-string matches to the accepted peptides.
 A list of the UniProtKB/Swiss-Prot identifiers is appended to each PSM.

 We have controlled the FDR at the level of the PSM's, but this does not tell us anything about the FDR at the protein-level (Cottrell, 2011).
-Our approach does not attempt to assign probabilities to the protein assignments (for methods that do, see Teng, Huang & He (2013) and Reiter et al. (2009)), but we do note that we can be more confident in proteins that are infered from multiple peptides.
+Our approach does not attempt to assign probabilities to the protein assignments (for methods that do, see Teng, Huang & He (2013) and Reiter et al. (2009)), but we do note that we can be more confident in proteins that are inferred from multiple peptides.

 ```python